squid-cache/squid-cache.github.io/SquidFaq/CompilingSquid.rst

                         [/usr/local/squid]
---enable-dlmalloc[=LIB] Compile & use the malloc package by Doug Lea --enable-gnuregex       Compile GNUregex --enable-splaytree      Use SPLAY trees to store ACL lists --enable-xmalloc-debug  Do some simple malloc debugging --enable-xmalloc-debug-trace
+--enable-dlmalloc[=LIB] Compile & use the malloc package by Doug Lea --enable-gnuregex       Compile GNUregex --enable-xmalloc-debug  Do some simple malloc debugging --enable-xmalloc-debug-trace
                         Detailed trace of memory allocations